AdobeDocs/experience-platform.en/help/ingestion/batch-ingestion/overview.md

 ---
 keywords: Experience Platform;home;popular topics;data ingestion;batch;Batch;enable dataset;Batch ingestion overview;overview;batch ingestion overview;
 solution: Experience Platform
-title: Batch Ingestion Overview
+title: Batch Ingestion API Overview
 topic-legacy: overview
 description: The Adobe Experience Platform Data Ingestion API allows you to ingest data into Platform as batch files.
 Data being ingested can be the profile data from a flat file in a CRM system (such as a Parquet file), or data that conforms to a known schema in the Experience Data Model (XDM) registry.
 exl-id: ffd1dc2d-eff8-4ef7-a26b-f78988f050ef
 ---
-# Batch ingestion overview
+# Batch ingestion API overview

 The Adobe Experience Platform Data Ingestion API allows you to ingest data into Platform as batch files.
-Data being ingested can be the profile data from a flat file in a CRM system (such as a Parquet file), or data that conforms to a known schema in the [!DNL Experience Data Model] (XDM) registry.
+Data being ingested can be profile data from a flat file (such as a Parquet file) or data that conforms to a known schema in the [!DNL Experience Data Model] (XDM) registry.

 The [Data Ingestion API reference](https://www.adobe.io/experience-platform-apis/references/data-ingestion/) provides additional information on these API calls.

 The following diagram outlines the batch ingestion process:

 ![](../images/batch-ingestion/overview/batch_ingestion.png)

+## Getting started

+The API endpoints used in this guide is part of the [Data Ingestion API](https://www.adobe.io/experience-platform-apis/references/data-ingestion/).
+Before continuing, please review the [getting started guide](getting-started.md) for links to related documentation, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform API.

 ## Using the API